dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

 What about the sample pod with the `violation` profile.
-This time, we expect the pod to fail because we do block all the syscall.
+This time, we expect the pod to fail because we do block all the syscalls.

 ```bash